 The most common recipe for a ginger turmeric drink calls for adding one teaspoon of grated root and another teaspoon of turmeric powder into a cup of boiling water, then steeping it for ten minutes.

 This mixture is then strained and sweetened with a tablespoon of honey or sugar before drinking it.
-Some people choose to add cinnamon or lemon as well for an added health benefit.
-The tea may be taken three times a day for maximum benefits.
+Some people choose to add cinnamon or lemon as well for an added flavor and health benefit.

 Alternatively, you can make a ginger turmeric paste by mixing the ingredients in a mortar and pestle.
 When you add the paste to warm water it will dissolve and create a tea.